 The way to learn about a place is to walk it.

-Whether you’re a beginner or an intrepid climber, we’ve got a hike for you!
+Whether you’re a beginner or an intrepid climber, we’ve got a walk for you!

 One reason we live on Mallorca is the ability to take advantage of the great outdoors year-round.
-We have great ways to explore the island on foot, all for the price of a pair of sturdy, comfortable shoes!
-But a word of caution: You need to walk on the trails.
-Many maps exist for trails that are well marked and maintained.
+We have great ways to explore the island on foot, all for the price of a pair of study, comfortable shoes!

 Grade: Easy #